 "You wish to bring an innocent person into our contest?
 To turn their life into a game for our needs?"

-With great reluctance, Alwin agreed, "I accept, but only if I may choose and only if you limit your torments of him to only three trials."
+With great reluctance, Alwin agreed, "I accept, but only if I may choose the person and only if you limit your torments of him to only three trials."

 "Of course, brother," he grinned, bowing mockingly to his sibling.
 "Do you have a particular weak-willed human in mind?"